Eiffel Tower

 • French National Centre for Scientific Research (CNRS), France (NB approval is needed from both the CNRS host supervisor and her/his head of department or institute)

-• African Institute for Mathematical Sciences (AIMS), Rwanda, South Africa, Senegal, Cameroon and Ghana
+• African Institute for Mathematical Sciences (AIMS), Rwanda, South Africa, Senegal, and Ghana (N.B. due to current UK FCDO travel advice, placements cannot be undertaken at AIMS Cameroon)

 • Cornell University, USA